nicoletrogers/nibrsbook/docs/arrestee.md

 #### Race

 ^[I've been told that measuring race at all is itself racist so should never been done, even in research.
-This from a group of people who also said they have no need to actually evaluate police racial bias properly (i.e. using a regression with control variables) since they already knew the answers.
+This from a group of people who also said they have no need to actually evaluate police racial bias properly (i.e. using a regression with control variables) since they already knew the answer.
 If you agree with this, please don't ever do research on anything, you'll do it poorly.]

 <div class="figure" style="text-align: center">
 <img src="arrestee_files/figure-html/arresteeRace-1.png" alt="The race of all arrestees reported in the 2019 NIBRS data." width="90%" />